gunnarjohnson/repos-viewer/README.md

 ### Assignment

-**_Create a React project that uses the GitHub REST API to show a user’s “pinned” repositories._**
+**_Create a React project that uses the GitHub REST API to show a user’s repositories._**

-**You should be able to search a user’s name in an input field and have the pinned repositories update.**
+**You should be able to search a user’s name in an input field and have the repositories update.**

 **It should handle and display some sort of “loading” state while fetching data.**